atrpm/emby_gdrive_autoscan/Readme.md

 - General
     - `scanIntervalMinutes` - how often show scans happen
+    - `headless` - authenticate from the console to support headless servers
 - Drives (supports multiple drives)
     - `driveId` - google drive Id
     - `currentPageToken: default = null` - the script will get the start page token